etracker Analytics is 100% GDPR-compliant and completely consent free in its standard cookieless mode

 (2) You also have the right to file a complaint with a data protection authority regarding the processing of your personal data on our part.

 (1) If you use our website for purely informational purposes, which is to say if you do not register or provide us with information in another manner, we shall collect only the personal data which your browser transfers to our server.
-If you want to view our website, we collect the following data, which we require for technical purposes so we can display our website to you and guarantee its stability and security (legal basis: Art.
+If you want to view our website, we collect the following data, which we require for technical purposes so we can display our website to you and ensure its stability and security (legal basis is Art.
 6 Para.
-1 Page 1 (f) of the EU GDPR):
+1 Page 1 (f) GDPR):

-(2) In addition to the aforementioned data, cookies will be saved on your computer when you use our website.
-Cookies are small text files that are stored on your hard drive and assigned to the browser you use.
-Certain information flows through these files to the entity that sets the cookie (us in this case).
+(2) In addition to the aforementioned data, only technically necessary cookies are used on your computer when you use our website.
+Cookies are small text files that are stored on your hard drive and assigned to the browser you use and through which certain information flows to the site that sets the cookie (us in this case).
 Cookies cannot execute any programmes or transfer any viruses to your computer.
-Their purpose is to make our website user friendlier and more effective on the whole.
+Their purpose is to make the website user friendlier and more effective on the whole.

-a) This website uses the following types of cookies, whose scope and functioning principles are discussed in the following:
+a) This website uses the following types of cookies, whose scope and function are explained in the following:

 b) Transient cookies are automatically deleted if you close the browser.
-They include session cookies in particular.
-They save what is referred to as a session ID, which can be used to assign different queries from your browser to the joint session.
-As a result, your computer can be recognized if you return to our website.
+They include in particular session cookies.
+These store a so-called session ID, which can be used to assign various requests from your browser to the joint session.
+This allows your computer to be recognized if you return to our website.
 The sessions cookies are deleted if you log out or close the browser.

 c) Persistent cookies are automatically deleted after a specified amount of time that can differ depending on the cookie.
 You can delete the cookies at any time in the security settings of your browser.